 Pests come in different forms.
-They could be tiny and pose only minor inconveniences, such as flies, ants, and termites, or they could be big and scary and pose a significant inconvenience, such as roaches, mice, or rats.
+They could be tiny and pose only minor inconveniences, such as flies, ants, and termites, or they could be big and scary and pose a significant inconvenience, such as mice, rats, or cockroaches.
+Depending on how bad the infestation is you may need to hire a cockroach pest control specialist.
+However, if there are only a few stragglers or you’ve caught them early enough you may be able to deal with them at home yourself.
 Whatever the situation may be in your home, here are some tips on how to deal with pests yourself:

 Keep Your Home Clean and Less Attractive to Pests

 This one should go without saying; a clean home is less inviting and welcoming to pests.
 Pests come into your home for food, water, and shelter.
 Therefore, eliminating these attractions from your home will give them no reason to come in.
 Take the following steps to keep your home clean and pests away:

 - Sweep, mop, and vacuum the inside of your home regularly

 - All surfaces should be wiped clean, especially kitchen counters and dining tables

 - Wash dishes daily, properly dispose of dirty dishwater after use and take food scraps out of the sink

 - Store food and drinks in the refrigerator and sealed containers